 - 5.7.
 Main tasks will include: - 5.7.1.
-Review of previous/existing interpretation. - 5.7.2.
-Review of data quality to ensure that all vintages can be balanced to common datum prior to interpretation. - 5.7.3.
-Ensure that data is available to make effective tie between wells and seismic. - 5.7.4.
-Establish format if data is to be exported. - 5.7.5.
-Ensure that data can be fully loaded & made accessible on workstation. - 5.7.6.
-Ensure that interpretations already available with OGDCL can be gridded and exported for further use.
+Review of existing interpretation. - 5.7.2.
+Review of data quality to ensure that 3D and 2D of all vintages can be balanced to common datum prior to interpretation. - 5.7.3.
+Establish format of data to be exported. - 5.7.4.
+Ensure that data can be fully loaded & made accessible on workstation. - 5.7.5.
+Ensure that interpretations already available with OGDCL can be gridded and exported for further use. - 5.7.6.
+Review of seismic data tied with wells to establish resolvable order of stratigraphic sequences. - 5.7.7.
+Identification and mapping of key sequence stratigraphic surfaces, need to be mapped. - 5.7.8.
+Review of all VSP data (hard/soft) - 5.8.
+Detailed report of key findings would be submitted by the contractor followed by a presentation to OGDCL management on conclusion of the Phase-I.